Logbooks of the US Navy at the National Archives

 The level of information contained in these volumes ranges from simple entries documenting daily routines to detailed meteorological and operational accounts.
 Information also can include:

 Information available differs widely based on when the logbook was created.

 Our holdings of US Navy logbooks span from the American Revolutionary War to the late 20th century and include logs of Navy commissioned vessels, a few Navy stations, units and other commands.

 - Our earliest Navy Log is a photostatic copy of the original log of Continental Schooner WASP with start date of March 9, 1776.

 - Our latest holdings of logbooks are transferred to us from the Naval History and Heritage Command 30 years after the logbook is completed for the calendar year.

-View the list of Navy Logbooks that are online in the National Archives Catalog
+View the list of logbooks that are online in the National Archives Catalog:

 The greatest source for logs is found in our Records of the Bureau of Naval Personnel (formerly Navy Bureau of Navigation), Record Group 24, Entry 118 (National Archives Identifier 581208)

 - Our Special List #44 - List of Logbooks of US Navy Ships, Stations, and Miscellaneous Units, 1801-1947, provides a comprehensive item list for this time period.
 View list by